-More people may know about the two-story tiger mural painted by #ARCY on the South Orchard St. building across from Center St. Cemetery, than what actually belongs to them, inside.
+More people in town know about the two-story tiger mural painted by #ARCY on our South Orchard St. building across from Center St. Cemetery, than what actually belongs to them, inside.
 WPAA-TV is inside.
-It is one of the town of Wallingford’s three local television stations. #wpaatv is the one operated by volunteers for use by the community.
-Volunteers started an adaptive renovation of this 1924 cow barn in 2010.
-WPAA-TV and Community Media Center is now a welcoming public space.
-The barn’s former hayloft, a versatile performance and media space, is called studioW.
+It is one of the Town of Wallingford’s three local television stations, the one operated by volunteers for use by the community.
+Volunteers started an adaptive renovation of a 1924 cow barn in 2010 creating a welcoming public space.
+The barn’s former hayloft is now studioW, a versatile performance and media space

 2013 was the first time the organization had full-time staff, albeit volunteer, increasing its capacity and use 500%.
 Then, for an unprecedented two years in a row, 2014-15, the station won the Alliance for Community Media North East Overall Excellence Award for the work of its volunteers and citizen producers for “What We Do Together.”
 Striving to thrive, WPAA-TV introduced more predictable scheduling, simpler access to the tools and stage, and expanded ways not only for citizens to contribute but for local organizations to collaborate.
 These innovations and the #CelebrateWallingfordEveryday spirit yielded the award ‘Best in the USA’ for media centers with budgets of $300,000 or less.
 WPAA-TV’s budget is approximately $80,000 annually.
 Cable subscribers contribute about $6 annually via their cable bills.